 Foreign residents for more than 2 years

 Foreigners legally residing in Cambodia for more than two years can apply for a free annual pass valid for Angkor and the Koh Ker site.
-The application is made online at spass.angkorenterprise.gov.kh, upon presentation of a copy of passport and the last two visas.
+The application is made online at spass.angkorenterprise.gov.kh, upon presentation of a copy of the passport and the last two visas.
 Processing time: 7 working days.

 How many days to plan

 The answer we always give: three days of visits, four nights on-site.
 This corresponds exactly to the format of the 3-day pass, which offers the best time-price-coverage ratio.
-One day for the "small circuit" (Angkor Wat, Ta Prohm, Bayon), one day for the "large circuit" (Preah Khan, Neak Pean, Pre Rup), one day for Banteay Srei and the peripheral temples, with a half-day in between to recover, visit Tonlé Sap, or engage in an activity outside the temples.
+One day for the "small circuit" (Angkor Wat, Ta Prohm, Bayon), one day for the "big circuit" (Preah Khan, Neak Pean, Pre Rup), one day for Banteay Srei and the peripheral temples, with a half-day in between to relax, visit Tonlé Sap, or engage in an activity outside the temples.

 Must-see temples